rajshirolkar/ImageBasedMusicRecommenderSystem/README.md

 ## Instructions
 1. Download the `data.csv.zip` folder and the `test_images` folder.
 2. Open the colab notebook and upload the downloaded assets to the colab files.
+3. Once the assets are uploaded, run all the cells.
-3. Running the last cell will let you test it on your own images.
+4. Running the last cell will let you test it on your own images.
-4. The last cell requires an input *face* or *noface* to determine which model to run.
+5. The last cell requires an input *face* or *noface* to determine which model to run.

 Enjoy!